It's 800-941-Sean, if you want to be a part of the program.

 I mean, this is the standard Department of Justice game.

-Now, of course, if you applied that standard to the current attorney general, or you applied that standard to the pres the current president of the United States, uh, you know, it just it would jump all over you.
+Now, of course, if you applied that standard to the current Attorney General or you applied that standard to the current President of the United States, it would jump all over you.

 I mean, the fact is that these guys have done everything they can.

-An indictment in the District of Columbia is an indictment of Donald Trump in a jurisdiction in which he got five percent of the vote.
+An indictment in the District of Columbia is an indictment of Donald Trump in a jurisdiction in which he got 5% of the vote.

-That means that nineteen out of twenty people in a potential jury pool would be people who were against Donald Trump.
+That means that 19 out of 20 people in a potential jury pool would be people who were against Donald Trump.

 Correct me if I'm wrong.